-Condition: During the current audit engagement, we identified one check out of 33 checks drawn on the relief association's checking account that only contained the signature of one officer, even though two signatures are required by Act 118 and the relief association's bylaws.
-Additionally, subsequent to the period under review, we identified another check that only contained the signature of one officer.
-The Treasurer of the relief association did not sign either check as required by Act 118 and the relief association's bylaws.
-Issuing checks with the signature of only one officer negates the relief association's internal control over the disbursement process.
+Condition: During the current audit engagement, we identified 6 checks out of 99 checks drawn on the relief association's checking account that only contained the signature of one officer, even though two signatures are required by the VFRA Act and the relief association's bylaws.
+The signature contained on the checks was that of a relief association officer, however the checks did not contain the signature of the disbursing officer/treasurer, as required by the VFRA Act and the relief association bylaws.
+Issuing checks with the signature of only one relief association officer negates the relief association's internal control over the disbursement process.

-Criteria: Section 7415(c)(3) of Act 118 states, in part:
+Criteria: Section 7415(c)(3) of the VFRA Act states, in part: